 To serve you as travel inspiration, I’ve compiled a list of new and most anticipated events happening in Europe in 2020!

-Oh, and in case you’re planning your first journey to Europe (I’m so excited for you!), make sure to check my Tips for First-Time Travelers to Europe, for a smoother experience abroad!
+Oh, and in case you’re planning your first journey to Europe (I’m so excited for you!), make sure to check my Essential Travel Tips for Europe article, for a smoother experience abroad!

 Where: L’Atelier des Lumières